eberban/eberban/design.md

-The context parameter is a powerful tool that can be used to implement many concept that "just work" in other languages like tenses, and to design ergonomic vocabulary that use the context parameter to "carry information around" to reduce verbosity.
+The context parameter is a powerful tool that can be used to implement many concept that "just work" in other languages like tenses, and to design ergonomic vocabulary that uses the context parameter to "carry information around" to reduce verbosity.